Minnesota Great River Road - National Scenic BywayMailing Address: 56 33rd Avenue South

 St Cloud, MN 56301

-Directions and information on over 700 things to see and do can be found at www.MnMississippiRiver.com.
+The map above is a general visual representation of the route.
+For detailed route information, directions and information on over 700 things to see and do visit www.MnMississippiRiver.com.

 The Great River Road National Scenic Byway follows the course of the Mississippi River through ten states.
 It is an official All-American Road and considered one of the country's premier driving destinations.

 Minnesota's Great River Road is a network of roadways offering a bounty of river experiences in a parkway setting.
 It spans 565 miles, 43 communities, 20 counties, three tribes and six unique destination areas, providing public access to and promoting exploration of America's Great River.